 Sick time tracking tool

-Sick bank balances will be available in Atlas in early 2021.
+Sick bank balances are available in Atlas.
 To track your sick time, use the button below and then select Sick Time Reporting (Semimonthly Paid Staff).